zuozhenggh/learning-library/developer-library/microservices-with-converged-db/scaling/scaling.md

 # Scaling The Application
 ## Introduction

-This lab will show how the application can be scaled at the microservice and database level to maintain optimal performance.
+This lab will show how the application can be scaled at the application and database tiers to maintain optimal performance.

 ![](images/veggie-dash-app-arch.png " ")